reduxjs/redux-mock-store/README.md

 ## Usage

-### Synchronous action
+### Synchronous actions

-The simplest usecase is for the synchronous actions.
+The simplest usecase is for synchronous actions.
 In this example, we will test if the `addTodo` action returns the right payload. `redux-mock-store` saves all the dispatched actions inside the store instance.
-You can get all the action by calling `store.getActions()`.
+You can get all the actions by calling `store.getActions()`.
 Finally, you can use any assertion library to test the payload.

 ```js
 import configureStore from 'redux-mock-store' //ES6 modules